 At the factory coupling are lubricated with NLGI #2 mineral oil grease.
 There are four grease fittings installed on the back side of the coupling.
 It is good practice to re-lubricate the coupling with a couple pumps of equivalent grease every 6 to 7 engines of “unlocked” usage.

 The couplings internal rubber blocks and brass wear rings should be inspected after 3 months of continued “unlocked” usage.
 To inspect, ensure the drive shaft has been disconnected and the lockup bolts are removed from the coupling.
 Start the inspection by removing the outer bolts that secure the couplings drive and end plates to the outer housing.
 Once the front drive plate has been removed, you can remove and inspect the rubber blocks for flat spots, cracks or other wear.
 As blocks are removed the outer housing will loosen and can also be removed.

 Clean the old grease off the inner hub and brass wear rings.
 Ensure wear ring hardware is secure and not broken.
 Then place the drive and end plates back onto the inner hub, checking for excessive.
 Brass wear rings provide a renewable bearing surface for the coupling when operated as a flexible connection.
 If any of the wear items require replacement, Power Test can provide a coupling rebuild kit, please contact us for more information.

 Before re-assembly, clean up all the old grease and then liberally lubricate all surfaces and the rubber blocks as you re-assemble the coupling using an equivalent grease.

 Well that wraps up this month’s tech tip on the dyno mounted resilient coupling.
-As always, if you have any additional question please don’t hesitate to contact us or check our website for more information.
+As always, if you have any additional question please don’t hesitate to contact us for more information.